ZambianTech/made-in-zambia/contributing.md

 * The project must be open source.

-* The project must have global use - meaning it's not made just for use by Nigerians and there really is no geographical limitation for anyone that may be interested in using this project.
+* The project must have global use - meaning it's not made just for use by Zambianas and there really is no geographical limitation for anyone that may be interested in using this project.

 * The project should not be a list of some sort.